Unity Nurses Accuse Legacy Of Negotiating In Bad Faith

 “We are all doing this on our own time,” Mittelman said.
 “We don’t get paid to sit in these meetings.”

-Legacy said in it’s statement it is “unwavering” in its commitment to come to agreement on key sticking points.
+Legacy said it is “unwavering” in its commitment to come to agreement on key sticking points.

 “We’ve made strong progress toward an agreement, even reaching tentative agreements on some of the more than 20 articles under consideration,” Legacy’s statement said.
 “We respect and value our nurses.
 Even as we continue to work in good faith on a wage proposal, Legacy provided a wage increase to Unity nurses in October.”